swipswaps/objectiv-analytics/bach/README.md

 # Objectiv Bach: Pandas-like DataFrames backed by SQL

-Bach is Objectiv's data modeling library.
-With Bach, you can compose models with familiar Pandas-like dataframe operations in your notebook.
-It uses an SQL abstraction layer that enables models to run on the full dataset.
-It includes a set of operations that enable effective feature creation for datasets that embrace the [open taxonomy of analytics](/schema/README.md).
+Bach is a python-based data modeling library that enables you to use Pandas-like operations that run on your full dataset in the SQL database.
+Any dataframe or model built with Bach can be converted to an SQL statement with a single command.
+It includes a set of operations that enable effective feature creation for data sets that embrace the [open analytics taxonomy](https://objectiv.io/docs/taxonomy/).

 Bach uses [`sql_models`](./sql_models/) under the hood, which makes it possible to easily build graphs of SQL models and generate SQL for the resulting composite `sql-models`.
 See [sql_models/README.md](./sql_models/README.md) for more information.

+Visit [Objectiv Docs](https://objectiv.io/docs/modeling/bach/) to learn more

 ## Using Bach
 To use Bach, use the following command: